BongiweLubisi/NYC-Taxi-Data-Engineering-Pipeline/README.md

 ### 🔷Staging Layer (Warehouse – STG Schema)

+The staging layer is populated via the staging pipeline (PL_STG_data_processing), which:
-Data is loaded from the Lakehouse into staging tables within the data warehouse.
-This layer is used for controlled data processing, including validation and cleansing.
+- Copies data from the Lakehouse (landing) into staging tables

-A stored procedure is applied to:
-- Remove outliers
-- Ensure data consistency (e.g., aligning records to the correct month)
+- Executes a stored procedure within the pipeline to remove outliers and Ensure data consistency (e.g., correct monthly alignment)

-This layer prepares the data for downstream transformations
+This layer is used for controlled data preparation before transformation.

 ### 🔷 Transformation Layer (Dataflow Gen2)

+Data transformation is executed as part of the presentation pipeline (PL_PRES_processing_NYC_taxi)

-Dataflow Gen2 is used to perform transformations using Power Query.
+Dataflow Gen2 is used to perform transformations on the staging schema using Power Query.
 This includes:
 - Handling missing values
 - Standardizing formats
 - Filtering invalid records